 When not writing, I do other types of work.
 I’m a freelance artist who takes on clients under the business name Bachman Designs.
 I’ve done many book covers, promotional images, and media for other published authors.
 L. Bachman’s my work name.
 Initially, I didn’t want my real name known.
 I wanted to write under the L. Bachman name for a privacy barrier, but I’ve become more flexible over time with those knowing I’m L. Bachman.
 I stand behind my work with confidence.

 When not doing some sort of work, I enjoy spending time with my family.
 They’re important to me.
 I’m married to a wonderful man and we have one child.
 My son has become involved in the community as a beta reader of children’s books.
 This was something I asked him if he wanted to do and he was all for it.
-He knows if he doesn’t want to read something, that is fine, as well.
+He knows if he doesn’t want to read something, that is fine.
 He loves reading things before publication.

 This book is no longer up for purchase.